 Can Kidney Stones Be Prevented?

 There’s no sure fire way to prevent kidney stones but there are a few strategies that promote normal function of the kidneys.
 Maintaining a healthy weight and staying hydrated need to be everyone’s foundation.
 Kidney cleansing, lemon juice, and eating foods that support the kidneys are also a good idea.
-Additionally, foods high in betaine, a chemical compound found in seafood, quinoa, spinach, and beets, can help fight kidney stones by balancing urine pH.
+Additionally, a kidney cleanse diet with foods high in betaine, a chemical compound found in seafood, quinoa, spinach, and beets, can help fight kidney stones by balancing urine pH.

 Although kidney stones contain calcium, calcium in the urine is influenced by other factors, including sodium, potassium, and vitamin D intake.
 It may be, but it’s not necessarily the result of consuming too much dietary calcium.
 Still, if kidney stones are a recurring problem for you, examining your calcium intake is appropriate.

 Have you suffered from kidney stones?
 What did you find to be the most important strategy for combating your condition?
 Leave a comment and let us know!